ErichDylus/Smart-Contract-Resources/Legal.md

  •  the element of consideration may be satisfied provided each party in the smart contract exchanges some form of value.

-The imperative departure from traditional contracts is that smart contracts are agreements in digital form that are self-executing and self-enforcing to the extent encoded; importantly, Traditional legal enforcement of rights and obligations of the underpinning agreements may be still available except to the extent expressly waived (subject to applicable law).
-Including a provision allowing for liquidated damages or mutual amendment in the case of unintended software vulnerabilities or failures either in your principal agreement or in your audit contract may be advisable to the extent possible.

-Depending on numerous factors, there may be elements of direct [legal contract formation in smart contracts](https://lexdao.substack.com/p/legal-contract-formation-in-smart) by the Solidity code's construction, intended interactions, etc. Overall, as the linked article states, smart contracts and traditional contracts may be used in tandem to provide deterministic execution alongside legal enforceability and remedies, while leaving flexibility for sensitive offchain terms and mutual amendments in the parties' preferences.
+Depending on numerous factors, there may be elements of direct [legal contract formation in smart contracts](https://lexdao.substack.com/p/legal-contract-formation-in-smart) by the Solidity code's construction, intended interactions, etc.

 Governance and Dispute Resolution in blockchain-native entities are constantly iterating.
 [Kleros](https://kleros.io/static/whitepaper_en-8bd3a0480b45c39899787e17049ded26.pdf) and others seek to establish frameworks for decentralized justice, and generally dispute resolution is being researched to [bridge the governance gap](http://www3.weforum.org/docs/WEF_WP_Dispute_Resolution_for_Blockchain_2020.pdf).

 ## "Code is Law" v.
 Code Deference

-Parties may want to eschew the Ricardian, unqualified ‘code is law’ approach in their contracting, and instead document the agreed level of deference to code's execution, perhaps adapting a form similar to the following: [Simple Code Deference Agreement](https://github.com/ErichDylus/SCoDA-Simple-Code-Deference-Agreement-)
+Parties may want to eschew the Ricardian, unqualified ‘code is law’ approach in their contracting, and instead document the agreed level of deference to code's execution, perhaps adapting a form similar to the following: [Simple Code Deference Agreement](https://github.com/ErichDylus/SCoDA-Simple-Code-Deference-Agreement-).
 In this instance, parties are agreeing that, except in certain narrow express circumstances, they will defer to (or, refrain from legal dispute over) the results of the underlying smart contract's operation.
 Code deference has limitations, as examined in [this article](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3889630) by Drew Hinkes, who notes it may best be viewed as a mechanism to "rebalance incentives by increasing the opportunity costs for a decentralized venture participant to sue over a smart contract outcome and providing efficient alternatives to litigation."

 # Cryptocurrency and Blockchain Laws and Regulations
 For crypto- or blockchain-based entities, it is imperative to consult local counsel for the jurisdiction or jurisdictions in which you are based, conducting business, soliciting funds or usage, the governing law of any underlying agreements, and any other pertinent law - especially so if any type of coin or token offering is contemplated.
 Here's a non-exhaustive list of example laws, regulations, and other legal constructs to consider: